 In today’s digital world, there’s no room for error.
 But with these best practices in place, you'll be able to minimize your applications' vulnerability to cyberthreats and vector attacks right from the very moment you start planning your application.

-To take your app security to the next level, you can use a modern application development platform like OutSystems, which has built-in features infused with AI to help you maintain high-security standards, all with zero development effort.
+To take your app security to the next level, you can use a high-performance low-code platform like OutSystems, which has built-in features infused with AI to help you maintain high-security standards, all with zero development effort.

 To learn more about OutSystems security offer and see it in action, take a look at How to Reduce Your Application Attack Surface webinar, where my colleague Krishnakumar G and I show you additional tips and tricks to avoid the most common security vulnerabilities.
 Take a look!